bobleesj/github-pages-with-docker/_posts/2024-02-19-tutorial-CBFV.md

 ## Download Code Editor
 ![Image 3](/files/blog/2024-02-19-tutorial-CBFV/3.png)

 We are now going to learn how to install and generate these features using CBFV.
-The library does not provide a simple copy-paste method to run code with examples on a Jupyter notebook.
-First, download Visual Studio, an "text" editor that helps read and modify code easier.
+First, download Visual Studio, a "text" editor that helps read and modify code easier.
 Download one here: [https://code.visualstudio.com/](https://code.visualstudio.com/)

 ## Download CBFV